 Challenges Regarding Mental Health and Financial Wellbeing

 You wake up, and you are immediately in a rush.
 Get yourself ready.
 Get the kids off to school.
 Handle some personal to-dos.
 Then, you sit at your desk and try to work, but that argument with your spouse yesterday keeps popping into your mind.
-You go to the grocery store and balk at the total price, worried to check your bank account later.
-By the end of the day, you are exhausted and aren’t sure how to recharge your batteries.
+When the workday is finally over, you go to the grocery store and balk at the total price, worried to check your bank account later.
+By the end of the day, you are exhausted and aren't sure how to recharge your batteries.